How the COVID-19 virus has emphasized legal pay for caregivers

 Families using HomePay for tax and payroll compliance help their nanny or caregiver receive benefits

 During these unprecedented times, families are continuously adapting to make sure their care needs are met and that their caregivers are taken care of.
-You’re probably aware that the federal government passed the Families First Act and the CARES act to try and help employers and their employees deal with challenges presented by the COVID-19 virus.
+Within the past few months, the federal government passed the Families First Act, the CARES act and the Continuing Appropriations Act 2021 to try and help employers and their employees deal with challenges presented by the COVID-19 virus.

-“This new legislation helps both employers and employees access benefits like paid sick time, paid family leave, tax credits and additional unemployment benefits,” says Tom Breedlove, Sr. Director of Care.com HomePay.
+“These pieces of legislation help both employers and employees access benefits like paid sick time, paid family leave, tax credits and additional unemployment benefits,” says Tom Breedlove, Sr. Director of Care.com HomePay.
 “However, these benefits highlight the importance of paying caregivers legally because if families are paying under the table, neither they nor their employee will have access to them.”

-Below are more details about the benefits families and caregivers can receive from either the Families First Act or the CARES act:
+Below are more details about the benefits families and caregivers can receive from these three laws.

 Tax breaks for paid sick leave and paid family leave

-Household employers paying legally may be eligible for reimbursable tax credits if they have to pay their employee while they’re out of work.
+Household employers paying legally may be eligible for reimbursable tax credits if they pay their employee while they’re out of work.

 - Up to $5,110 in tax credits for paid sick leave if their caregiver is sick, or up to $2,000 if they need to take care of a family member.